AmmarkoV/AmmarServer/README.md

    https://github.com/AmmarkoV/AmmarServer/tree/master/src/Services/MyURL/
    You can run it by issuing ./run_myurl from root directory

--  A File Uploader service based on MyLoader , currently under construction.. https://github.com/AmmarkoV/AmmarServer/tree/master/src/Services/MyLoader/ You can run it by issuing ./run_myloader from root directory
+-  A File Uploader service based on MyLoader https://github.com/AmmarkoV/AmmarServer/tree/master/src/Services/MyLoader/ You can run it by issuing ./run_myloader from root directory